awsdocs/amazon-workmail-administration-guide/doc_source/tracking.md

 # Tracking Messages<a name="tracking"></a>

-Enable email event logging in the Amazon WorkMail console to track email messages for your organization\.
+Turn on email event logging in the Amazon WorkMail console to track email messages for your organization\.
 Email event logging uses an AWS Identity and Access Management service\-linked role to grant permissions to publish the email event logs to Amazon CloudWatch\.
-In the event logs, you can use CloudWatch search tools and metrics to track messages and troubleshoot email issues\.
+For more information about IAM service\-linked roles, see [Using Service\-Linked Roles for Amazon WorkMail](using-service-linked-roles.md)\.

-For more information about using IAM service\-linked roles for Amazon WorkMail event logging, see [Using Service\-Linked Roles for Amazon WorkMail](using-service-linked-roles.md)\.
-For more information about using CloudWatch to monitor Amazon WorkMail, see [Logging and Monitoring in Amazon WorkMail](monitoring-overview.md)\.
+In the CloudWatch event logs, you can use CloudWatch search tools and metrics to track messages and troubleshoot email issues\.
+For more information about the event logs that Amazon WorkMail sends to CloudWatch, see [CloudWatch Event Logs for Amazon WorkMail](monitoring-workmail-cloudwatch.md#cw-events)\.
+For more information about CloudWatch Logs, see the [Amazon CloudWatch Logs User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/)\.

-## Enabling Email Event Logging<a name="enable-tracking"></a>
+## Turning On Email Event Logging<a name="enable-tracking"></a>

-When you enable email event logging using the default settings, Amazon WorkMail:
+When you turn on email event logging using the default settings, Amazon WorkMail:
 + Creates an AWS Identity and Access Management service\-linked role – `AmazonWorkMailEvents`\.
 + Creates a CloudWatch log group – `/aws/workmail/emailevents/organization-alias`\.
 + Sets CloudWatch log retention to 30 days\.

-**To enable email event logging**
+**To turn on email event logging**

 1. Open the Amazon WorkMail console at [https://console\.aws\.amazon\.com/workmail/](https://console.aws.amazon.com/workmail/)\.